nCompass-tech/nCompass/README.md

 **Please do not forget to stop sessions you have started as billing occurs between the start and stop of a session.**

+## **IMPORTANT:** Cold-starts
+Our models will automatically shut down after ~2hours of inactivity.
+The current cold start time after model shutdown is a few minutes, so please raise this as a concern when we onboard you if you think your workload is so sparse that queries are spaced out by more than 2 hours.
+There are a few mitigation strategies to deal with preventing these cold starts listed below.

+### CLI commands for starting and stopping models
+If your model does get shut down due to lack of activity, use the following commands to launch your model up via our cli tools.
+These commands enable checking model status and starting and stopping models (not sessions). *Starting and stopping models are slow commands and should not be used during runtime.*
+  - `nccli-start-model <api_key>` : starts a model for that api_key
+  - `nccli-stop-model <api_key>` : stops a model for that api_key
+  - `nccli-model-status <api_key>` : gets model status for the api_key
+As they are slow running commands, they are by default not blocking.
+Which means after running `nccli-start-model` for instance, you have to keep querying the status using `nccli-model-status` in order to ensure that your model was started before running normal execution.

+You don't really have to worry about `nccli-stop-model` as we will auto shutdown models after 2 hours of inactivity, but if you know you're not going to be using your model for a while, running `nccli-stop-model` out of good faith would be much appreciated :)

+### Booking timeslots so we can ensure you model is up and running
+We are working on programatically exposing this, but for now if you know that you need a warm model for a certain time period during the day and definitely don't need traffic at other hours, just simply let us know when we onboard you / email us and we will ensure for those hours you don't have any cold starts.

 ## Note on thread safety
 nCompassOLOC client is **not thread safe**, but the nCompass client **is thread safe**.
 So if you would like to use the client inside threads that you are spawning (for eg. when using